PaddlePaddle/PaddleOCR/README.md

 ## Introduction
-PaddleOCR aims to create a rich, leading, and practical OCR tool library to help users train better models and apply them.
+PaddleOCR aims to create a rich, leading, and practical OCR tools that help users train better models and apply them into practice.

 **Recent updates**
 - 2020.5.30，Model prediction and training support Windows systems, and the display of recognition results is optimized